-Personalized Learning Center (PLC)
+Personalized Learning Center for students with disabilities (PLC)

 Marian University, through policy and practice, is committed to providing equitable access to learning opportunities for all students.
 In the Catholic, Franciscan tradition, we celebrate the dignity of each individual to ensure students with disabilities have equal access and opportunities during their time at Marian University.